xzava/pynamite/README.md

 # PYNAMITE: Python Wrapper for the AWS boto3 dynamoDB library

-Pynamite is a library is built around single table design, and tries to keep the boto3 dynamodb interface, just without the bloat.
+Pynamite is a dynamodb library is focusing on single table design, it keeps the basic boto3 interface, without the bloat.

 Dynamodb is a nosql database service by AWS.
 Its fast key/value store is highly scalable and ideal for read heavy databases when you know the access patterns.